cocoonspace/dynjson/README.md

 ## Introduction

-dynjson allow APIs to return only fields selected by the API client :
+dynjson allow APIs to return only fields selected by the API client:

 ```
 GET https://api.example.com/v1/foos